- Brake Mean Effective Pressure -

 By regulation, CUP engines have a maximum displacement of 358 CI (5.87 L).
 They must use a cast-iron 90° V8 block with a 4.500 inch bore spacing and a 90° steel crankshaft.
 A typical configuration has a 4.185" bore with a 3.25" stroke and a 6.20" conrod (R/S = 1.91).
-Cylinder heads are similarly purpose-designed and highly-developed, but limited to two valves per cylinder, specific valve angles, specific port floor heights, etc..
+The cylinder heads are similarly purpose-designed and highly-developed, but limited to two valves per cylinder, specific valve angles, specific port floor heights, etc..
 The valves are operated by a single, block-mounted, flat-tappet camshaft (that's right, still no rollers as of 2014; switching to roller cam followers for the 2015 season) and a pushrod / rocker-arm / coil-spring valvetrain.
 It is further hobbled by the requirement for a single four-barrel carburetor (until 2011) and now (2012 on), by a 4-barrel-carburetor-like throttle body and individial runner EFI.
 Electronically-controlled ignition is allowed (as of 2012), and there are minimum weight requirements for the conrods and pistons.
 More details on these engines can be found HERE.)

 How does it perform?
-At the end of the 2014 season, the engines from one major NASCAR engine manufacturer were producing in the neighborhood of 860 HP at 9000 RPM, and they operate at a max race rpm in the vicinity of 9400 rpm.
+At the end of the 2014 season, the engines from one major NASCAR engine manufacturer were producing in the neighborhood of 880 HP at 9000 RPM, and they operate at a max race rpm in the vicinity of 9400 rpm.
 That max rpm is controlled by a NASCAR rule that specifies the final drive ratio at each track (the "gear rule").
 If it were not for the gear rule, these engines would be operating at well over 10,000 rpm at the race track..

 Consider the fact that, to produce 880 HP at 9000 RPM, requires 513 lb-ft of torque, for a peak-power BMEP of nearly 216 PSI (14.92 bar, torque ratio of 1.43).
 Peak torque for that same engine was typically about 535 lb-ft at 7800 RPM, for a peak BMEP of over 226 psi (15.6 bar, torque ratio of 1.50).